openresty/set-misc-nginx-module/README.markdown

 Download the latest version of the release tarball of this module from [set-misc-nginx-module file list](http://github.com/openresty/set-misc-nginx-module/tags), and the latest tarball for [ngx_devel_kit](https://github.com/simpl/ngx_devel_kit) from its [file list](https://github.com/simpl/ngx_devel_kit/tags).

-Also, this module is included and enabled by default in the [ngx_openresty bundle](http://openresty.org/).
+Also, this module is included and enabled by default in the [OpenResty bundle](http://openresty.org/).

 [Back to TOC](#table-of-contents)